gitdatabase/gitdb/Readme.md

 - Object names may not be changed
 - Objects may be deleted
 - Objects may be added
-- Objects may not be moved to another collection
+- Objects may not be moved to another collection [1]
-- Objects that were deleted may be restored with their original name [? to discuss]
+- Objects that were deleted may be restored with their original name [2]

+1. To discuss.
+An application storing users a collection of owned items, may need to move an owned item to another user.
+   Either this restriction should be removed, or specified more precisely to enable this use case.

 ### Attributes